stilldesign/PhysX.Net/README.md

 ** I'll package up and change the main download to the 3.3 package, no point keeping v2 around much longer ** There's plenty of breaking API changes from 3.2 > 3.3, so look forward to lots of build errors :P Nothing seems to of been removed from the API, just moved around and renamed.

-!!!
-PhysX.Net 0.4 for NVIDIA PhysX 3.2.4
+### PhysX.Net 0.4 for NVIDIA PhysX 3.2.4
-* Targets PhysX 3.2.4
-* 32 and 64 bit version
-* Does not rely on any external graphics libraries
-* .NET 4.0 and CRT 11 (2012)
-* Progress:
-** Most things are working
-** Vehicle still needs a working sample to prove it working

-I've done quite a bit of work regarding the ObjectTable which manages the unmanaged-managed objects and also improved the disposal issues.
+Gone.
+Use the 3.3 version instead.
+It might be a little bit of a pain to upgrade 3.2 > 3.3, but that's just how it has to be as NVIDIA made quite a few breaking changes.

-!!!
-PhysX.Net 0.12 for NVIDIA PhysX 2.8.4.5
+### PhysX.Net 0.12 for NVIDIA PhysX 2.8.4.5
 * Targets PhysX 2.8.4.5
 ** 2.8.4.x doesn't require system software to run anymore! yay!
 (CPU mode only though :P)
 * 32 bit and 64 bit versions